Whitepatrick/resume/resume.md

   Center.
-During that time I built an emailrelay proxy project to allow firewall policy testing by various GE employees while keeping the firewall in a DMZ, and as a systems administrator for a Django/D3JS application to track intellectual property exfiltration by users uploading to Dropbox or Google drive.
+During that time I built an emailrelay proxy project to allow firewall policy testing by various GE employees while keeping the firewall in a DMZ, and as a systems administrator for a Django/D3JS application to track intellectual property exfiltration by users uploading to Dropbox or Google Drive.

 H&M, Washington, DC
 : *Operations Manager*